petterhol/pdog.no/content/gotgeo/index.md

 #### Okay - final very frequently asked question, WHEN?

 Due to our shifting time tables, that's up to you.
 I've created a Doodle to schedule it a time before May is over.
+Page will be updated when the time is decided.

 {{% button-large
  color="primary"